salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # summary

-Delete an AppFramework app.
+Delete an application.

 # description

-Delete an AppFramework application from your org.
+Delete an orchestrated application from your org.
 This command permanently removes the app and all its associated data, configurations, and settings.
-This is a destructive operation that cannot be undone.
+This is a destructive operation that can't be undone.

 You can identify the app to delete by either its unique ID or its name.
 App IDs are guaranteed to be unique, while app names should be unique within an org.
-The command will prompt for confirmation before deletion unless you use the --no-prompt flag.
+The command prompts for confirmation before deletion unless you use the --no-prompt flag.

-Deleting an app removes it from the Analytics Studio UI and makes it unavailable to users.
-Any dashboards, reports, or other components that depend on this app may be affected.
+Deleting an app removes it Tableau Next and makes it unavailable to users.
+Any dashboards, visualizations, data assets, or other components that depend on this app may be affected.
 Consider the impact on your users and any dependent systems before proceeding.

-You must have AppFramework enabled in your org and appropriate permissions to delete applications.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to delete apps.
 You can only delete apps that exist in the target org.

 # flags.target-org.summary